Chabacano metro station: Ridership

-According to the data provided by the authorities, accesses on Line 2 are more frequent than on Lines 8 and 9, which are among the least used in the system.
-Overall, and before the impact of the COVID-19 pandemic on public transport, the station's ridership totaled 15,920,404 passengers (4,358 average entrances per day) in 2019, which was an increase of 496,341 passengers compared to 2018.
+According to official data, Line 2 records higher usage than Lines 8 and 9, which are among the least accessed in the system.
+Prior to the impact of the COVID-19 pandemic the station recorded a total ridership of 15,920,404 passengers in 2019, averaging 43,584 daily entries.
+System authorities estimated that an average of 83,000 passengers traveled through the station daily in 2021.